niklas9898/UltraCold/README.md

   libraries,
 - a *CMakeLists.txt* containing instructions on how to configure and build an executable based on UltraCold,
-- an eventual parameter file, called *example-n.prm*,
+- an eventual parameter file, called *example-n.prm*.

 To run the examples, follow the usual steps required to build a project using *cmake*, namely, open a terminal in the folder containing the example you are interested in and type